ddev/ddev/docs/content/users/extend/customization-extendibility.md

 To load the new configuration, run `ddev restart`.

-## Custom Postgresql configuration
+## Custom PostgreSQL configuration

-If you are using Postgresql, a default `posgresql.conf` is provided in `.ddev/postgres/postgresql.conf`.
+If you are using PostgreSQL, a default `posgresql.conf` is provided in `.ddev/postgres/postgresql.conf`.
 If you need to alter it, remove the `#ddev-generated` line and `ddev restart`.

 ## Extending config.yaml with custom `config.*.yaml` files